 Welcome to Christus Victor Lutheran Church and Student Center!
 We are happy to see your interest in our church and invite you to join us as we grow together as brothers and sisters of Christ.
 Below you will find information regarding what a typical service, student fellowship, bible study, etc. will look like and frequently asked questions are addressed.
 We hope to see you soon as we celebrate Christ’s Victory together.
 Please contact Pastor Michael with your questions!

-Every Sunday at 8:00 and 10:45 am, we gather in the sanctuary for worship with Holy Communion.
+Every Sunday at 10:30 am, we gather in the sanctuary for worship with Holy Communion.
 Our Sunday morning service follows a traditional liturgy.
 Liturgy is a fancy term that describes the order of the service that helps us to rejoice in the gifts God gives during the service.
-In our liturgy we hear of God’s service to us in love and respond with our thanks, praise, and requests.
+In our liturgy, we hear of God’s service to us in love and respond with our thanks, praise, and requests.
 Sometimes these are spoken, sometimes sung, and sometimes chanted.
 The basic liturgy runs as follows:

 It begins and ends remembering the name of God that gathers us together and sends us out in the world.
 Following the invocation (when we call upon God’s name: Father, Son, and Holy Spirit), we confess our sins and have our sins forgiven corporately.